ArunBonagiri/my-remote-server/readme.md

 ## 	Server (my-remote-server):

     It was totally built on java core library's.
-So you don't need extra dependencies except this nircmd.exe file you can find here (http://www.nirsoft.net/utils/nircmd.html) because it allows to perform some simple opertions on a machine easily.
+So you don't need extra dependencies except this nircmd.exe file you can find here ( http://www.nirsoft.net/utils/nircmd.html ) because it allows to perform some simple opertions on a machine easily.

 	you can find more information of this application WikiTab

-	How can to run?
+	How to run?

 	  * first download this repo in to your local machine.
 	  * open command promt in downloaded director and run following commands